Skip Navigation

 Working in Health and Social Care

 Study advances in Year 2 as you are introduced to a range of public health and population approaches focused on integrated health and social care.
 You will learn about the specific health and social care needs of populations with mental health conditions and the needs of older people.
 You’ll also work on a community profile, undertake a professional practice placement, and develop approaches to health promotion.
+This can be in a variety of settings depending on your interests, such as local authorities, charities, NHS Trusts, GP surgeries or care homes.
 You will also advance your research skills to prepare you for a dissertation in Year 3.

 Compulsory modules: